HNikki0303/Clone-amazon.com/README.md

 2. Open the `index.html` file in a browser to view the page.

 ## Demo:
-You can check out a live demo of this project [here](https://your-demo-link.com) (Optional if deployed).
+You can check out a live demo of this project [here](https://hnikki0303.github.io/Clone-amazon.com/)

 ## Future Enhancements:
 - Implement **media queries** for responsiveness.